Workers Party (United States): Early years

 By 1941, the WP had developed a minority tendency, led by C. L. R. James and Raya Dunayevskaya, known as the Johnson-Forest Tendency for its principal leaders' pseudonyms.
 It developed the viewpoint that Russia was state capitalist.
 The tendency developed the view that the WP should rejoin the Trotskyist Fourth International due to the imminence of a pre-revolutionary situation.
 In the meantime the SWP had from 1943 onwards developed a loose oppositional tendency led by Felix Morrow and Albert Goldman which, among other things, called for the WP to be readmitted to the SWP.

 In 1945 and 1946, these two tendencies argued for their parties to regroup.
 However, discussions stalled after Goldman was found to be working with the WP's leadership.
 He left the SWP in May 1946 to join the WP, with a small group of supporters including James T. Farrell.
 The Johnson-Forest Tendency left the WP in October 1947 in order to rejoin the SWP, while Farrell and Goldman left in 1948 to join the Socialist Party of America.

 Working in the labor movement during World War II, the party grew rapidly, largely as at a time of labor shortages which allowed its mainly New York Jewish intellectual members to take industrial jobs which would otherwise have been closed to them.
 It militantly opposed the no-strike pledge that the Congress of Industrial Organizations had agreed to with President Franklin Roosevelt for the duration of the war.
 At the same time the draft prevented the construction of a stable industrial base as much of the youthful membership was inducted into the armed forces.
 During the same period other younger members, such as Marvin Mandell and Betty Mandell, were recruited; they would later become co-editors of the Third Camp socialist magazine New Politics.
-Also, in the late 1940s, the important Black author James Baldwin began a friendship with Stan Weir and became influenced by the politics of the "Shachtmanites."
+Also, in the late 1940s, the Black author James Baldwin began a friendship with Stan Weir and became influenced by the politics of the "Shachtmanites."